lelordoftech/CarND-Path-Planning-Project/writeup_report.md

 Max speed is 49.5 mph.

-Speed increase/decrease with step value is 0.224 mph (acceleration = 5m/s2)
+Speed increase/decrease with step value is 0.224 mph/0.02s (acceleration = 5m/s2)

+* When start from 0, my velocity will increase until is equal max speed is 49.5.
+So my car can start smoothly.
+* When close other vehicle, my car will decrease velocity slow down.
+* With acceleration is 5m/s2.
+So driver will feel comfortable.

+File `main.cpp` line 456-463.

 ##### 1.4 Create spline